MASantos/DragonCompSci/Bash-Tutorial-101.md

 Line by line:

 * 1 ) Defines a trapping mechanism for the signal ERR.
 This signal is trigger at runtime whenever a command returns a values greater than 0.
 This line then says that in such a case the function `trapFailurerMsgLogFile` should be called.
-Here is where you can make the script bail out in a nice and controlled way.
+This is where you can make the script bail out in a nice and controlled way.
+See below.
 * 2 ) Enables the raising errors even within pipes
 * 4-5 ) Defines the function `usage`.
 This function has only one job: to print out the instructions on how to use the present script.
 * 7-8 ) Defines the function `main` which will play the role of our main function, that is, the one that will trigger the execution of all the other functions.